- Calm down your muscles

 1. Calm Down Your Muscles

-If you are in chronic low back pain, chances are high there are multiple muscles that have shortened and developed trigger points.
+If you are in chronic low back pain, chances are high there are multiple muscles that have shortened and developed trigger points (knots in lower back).
 These muscles initially tighten and knot in order to protect the spine from injury, but after a while they just become a nuisance.

 The first thing you want to do is to get these muscles to calm the fuck down, so your body can correct itself.
 I recommend buying a few self massage tools - or just the QL Claw, which can hit every muscle I am about to list - to go to war with your tense muscles.